Gaphodil/minimetroidvania-iv-speedrunning-info/skips.md

 In *Launching Lunacy*, after the second jump of the fourth save, you can launch from the left side of the block to just after the last save. [video](https://i.imgur.com/qM8kNeF.mp4)

+### Final Area

+On the first save of the water section, you can ascend on the left side of the screen, skipping two saves.

 ## Item Specific (Mostly Wind Gust Jump-Cancelling)

 You can skip the boss of Grassy Stones by using Wind Gust.